|Languages||花拉公园 | பேரர் பார்க்|

 Farrer Park station connects to several bus stops in the vicinity, as well as taxi stands and passenger pick-up points.

 There are two official bus stops linked to Farrer Park station.
+Additional bus stops are added to better reflect the transport connections.

 |No.||Bus stop||Exit||Bus Routes|